django-cms/django-cms/docs/user/tutorial/90-styling-content.rst

 In practice, in most cases, specifying *col-sm* and - if you need it - *col-md* is enough.

-We'll implement this layout in the next section.
+We'll implement a four-column layout in the next section.